Azrea631/QuickEmoji-Aliucord-Plugin/README.md

-# QuickEmoji Plugin for Aliucord
+# QuickEmoji Plugin for Aliucord Version 1.0.0

 This Aliucord plugin designed to help you quickly send or react with your favorite custom emoji in Discord.
 It adds a convenient context menu option when you long-press a message for quick reactions, and a handy button near the chat input for sending the emoji directly in chat.